Hagtronics/tinySA-Ultra-Phase-Noise/README.md

 # Introduction
 The tinySA Ultra actually works enough like a regular spectrum analyzer that I decided to write a Phase Noise Measurement Application for it in Python.
 This implementation is based on some excellent old HP Application Notes especially AN270-2 [1].
 # tinySA Ultra Implementation
 To implement this solution, I measured the 200, 1000 and 3000 Hz resolution bandwidth filters to determine their Equivalent Noise Bandwidth (ENBW).
 These measurements were then used to convert the measurement in dB to a measurement of noise in dB/Hz.
+Since these filters are implemented in the tinySA Ultra as digital filters the results should be repeatable between devices.
 # Installation
 The 'src' directory here contains all the Python files to run the application.
 Simply copy all the files in 'src' directory and place them on your PC somewhere.
 The application can be run by launching the Python main file: "tinysa_ultra_phase_noise_app.py"